 Suppose you own a house worth $240,000, but your job forces you to move to Chicago for two years where you will have to pay $12,000 ($1,000/month) to rent another house with nearly identical characteristics.
 Fortunately, you can rent out your house for $12,000, but this won’t completely cover your cost of housing because you will have to pay 25% income tax on the rent you earn ($3,000), so your gross housing bill goes up just because you are paying rent for the same kind of housing.
-As it turns out, your landlord is Jane who happens to have also relocated to your town and is renting your house and paying you $12,000.
-Legally, she also has to pay $3,000 income tax on the rent you are paying her, but if you can both just quietly agree to trade houses without any money being exchanged, you can both avoid paying these taxes.
+As it turns out, your new landlord is Jane who happens to also be relocating to your town and she will be renting your house and paying you $12,000 too.
+Legally, she will also have to pay $3,000 income tax on the rent you are paying her, but if you can both just quietly agree to trade houses without any money being exchanged, you can both avoid paying these taxes.

-Similarly, everyone who owns a home is getting an annual stream of economic benefit (an income) from owning the home whether they rent out the home or whether they live in it.
+That is imputed rent and everyone who owns their home is getting the same kind of economic benefit stream (a.k.a. income) from owning their home whether they rent out the home or whether they live in it.
 If they rent it out, they get rent payments, and if they live in it themselves, then they are earning “imputed rent”.
 Imputed rent is the rental value that an owner would get from renting the home they occupy at market rates.
 A few countries including Iceland, Luxembourg, the Netherlands, Slovenia, and Switzerland do tax imputed rent, and where it is not taxed (like in the US) it is the biggest subsidy for home ownership.
-For example, suppose you were renting for $12,000 ($1,000/month), but you were earning $1,000/month on $240,000 in savings.
-If you use your savings to buy the house for $240,000, you would still be getting the same amount of earnings from your savings, but your taxes would drop under the American system.
-It isn’t fair to tax people more simply because they have invested their savings in stocks or bonds rather than in housing.
+For example, suppose you were renting for $12,000 ($1,000/month), and earning $1,000/month on $240,000 in savings.
+If you used your savings to buy the house where you live for $240,000, you would still be getting the same amount of earnings from your savings ($1,000/month), but your taxes would drop under the American system which ignores imputed rent.
+It isn’t fair to levy a higher tax on people who have invested their savings in stocks or bonds rather than in housing.